arshiabehzad/Assignment5/README.md

 SERILIZATION FILE:
-At the end of the program the student tree is searlized to searlizedStudentFile.txt At the end of the program the faculty tree is searlized to facultyStudentFile.txt
+At the end of the program the student tree is searlized to searlizedStudentFile.txt At the end of the program the faculty tree is searlized to facultyFacultyFile.txt

 REFRENCES:
 Some refrences are listed in the comments